 5. Letters of Recommendation and Evaluations

-In reviewing letters of recommendation, the Committee is looking for insight into a candidate's academic promise, as well as personal qualities such as intellectual curiosity, enthusiasm, and commitment.
+In reviewing letters of recommendation, the Admissions Committee is looking for insight into a candidate's academic promise, as well as personal qualities such as intellectual curiosity, enthusiasm, and commitment.
 We strongly recommend that you submit at least one academic letter (from a professor or advisor) who can offer an informed assessment of your academic ability.
 We understand that it may be necessary for candidates who have already completed their undergraduate education to submit letters of recommendation from their employers.
 For more information on letters of recommendation, please review our FAQs.

 6. Personal Statement